sourcey

 Dev server

 Vite-powered SSR hot reload.
 Edit a component, a style, your spec, or your markdown; changes appear instantly.
-No manual rebuild, no full page refresh.

 Code samples